qdrant/landing_page/qdrant-landing/content/articles/io_uring.md

 ## And what about Qdrant?

-Qdrant can store everything in memory, but it's often advisable to store data to disk, so that it can survive a reboot and memory requirements can be reduced (at the cost of some performance and disk requirements).
+Qdrant can store everything in memory, but not all data sets may fit, which can require storing  on disk.
 Before io\_uring, Qdrant used mmap to do its IO.
-This leads to some modest overhead (because the kernel needs to continuously write back changes from memory to disk), but works quite well with the asynchronous nature of Qdrant's core.
+This leads to some modest overhead in case of disk latency, because the kernel may stop a user thread trying to access a mapped region, which incurs some context switching overhead plus the wait time until the disk IO is finished.
+All in all, this works reasonably well with the asynchronous nature of Qdrant's core.

 One of the great optimization tricks Qdrant pulls is quantization (either scalar or [product](https://qdrant.tech/articles/product-quantization/)-based).
-However, to apply this optimization after the fact, a *requantization* is required.
-This operation generates a lot of disk IO (unless the collection resides fully in memory, of course), so it is a prime candidate for possible improvements.
+However, to apply this optimization generates a lot of disk IO (unless the collection resides fully in memory, of course), so it is a prime candidate for possible improvements.

-If you run Qdrant on Linux, you can enable the io\_uring based storage backend with the following in your configuration:
+If you run Qdrant on Linux, you can enable io\_uring with the following in your
+configuration:

 ```yaml
 # within the storage config